steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.5.0/INoteExpressionController.md

                     //-----------------------
                     case Event::kNoteOffEvent:
                     {
-                        // here we have to release the voice associated to this id : e.noteOff.noteId
+                        // here we have to release the voice associated to this id: e.noteOff.noteId
                         // Note that kNoteExpressionValueEvent event could be sent after the note is in released break;
                     }